EigenvoidDev/dbd-user-client/README.md

 ## Disclaimer

-As DBD User Client constitutes third-party software, its use carries inherent risks, including potential action against your Dead by Daylight account by Behaviour Interactive Inc. (BHVR), such as account suspension or permanent termination.
+DBD User Client is not affiliated with or endorsed by Behaviour Interactive Inc. (BHVR) and constitutes third-party software.
+Its use carries inherent risks, including potential enforcement action against your Dead by Daylight account, up to and including suspension or termination.
 This software is provided for educational and personal use only.
-By using it, you acknowledge and accept these risks and agree that you do so at your own discretion.
-The author assumes no responsibility or liability for any consequences resulting from its use.
+By using it, you acknowledge and accept these risks, agree to proceed at your own discretion, and release the author from any responsibility or liability for any consequences arising from its use.

 ## Installation